2014/2015. Posted by Jenny M.

 3. No Planning

 When you’re a language assistant at a daycare, you won’t be preparing Powerpoint slides of pronunciation techniques, or games to practice the conditional tense.
 Your duties involve using language in a natural context so the babies pick it up -essentially, you talk for a living.
-The most preparation I’ve had to do outside of work was completing a midterm write-up, a couple sentences on the progress of the children: “X is excelling rapidly.
+The most preparation I’ve had to do outside the school was completing a midterm write-up, a couple sentences on the progress of the children: “X is excelling rapidly.
 He can sing all the words to ‘Old McDonald,’ and he’s finally stopped chewing on his shoelaces.”

 4. Free Cookies